raufrasulzada/flashcards/README.md

 - Using the filtering, you can display particular cards with the selected status, including "All", "Want to Learn", "Noted", and "Learned".
 - Using the sorting, you can display cards based on ID, Question, Answer, and Last Modification date.
 - When you mark at least one of the checkboxes, share button will appear so that you can send the details of cards over e-mail in json format.
+- You can change the orders of cards by simply dragging one and dropping it to another card.